 When visiting a new city/country, it’s not uncommon for me scour the forums and play 3-5 games in a day.
-(Yes, my brain is mush afterwards.)
-I rely on the reviews of experienced players, because they understand what’s important to me:
+(Yes, my brain is mush afterward.)
+I rely on the reviews of experienced players because they understand what’s important to me:

 - Interesting and creative storyline